Telephone Triage

 Are guidelines decision-making or decision support tools?

 Some telephone triage designers have developed decision-making tools, maintaining that nurses should generally adhere to deterministic algorithms.
 Others see the nurse as the true decision maker, with guidelines serving as decision support tools.
-Typically, decision-making tools are designed to allow unqualified operators to make decisions that are beyond their level of training and experience, whereas decision support systems contain prompts to remind experienced decision makers of clinical information they once knew but may have forgotten.
+Decision-making tools are designed to allow unqualified operators to make decisions that are beyond their level of training and experience, whereas decision support systems contain prompts to remind experienced decision makers of clinical information they once knew but may have forgotten.

 Decision support tools, based on pattern recognition, support the telenurse to use the nursing process and pattern recognition to estimate urgency.
 This approach mimics the way the brain solves problems by providing general descriptions to compare with the patient presentation.
 (The examples presented in this course are based on a decision support approach.)